 Companies that can reimagine the way teams can work together more efficiently are going to be more likely to outperform their peers in future, Parkinson believes.
 Fundamentally, they’ll come out of this crisis as stronger businesses in a more competitive position, because they have adapted to the circumstances to become more resilient.

-Perhaps benefitting the most from this trend are technology-related stocks helping to digitise the workforce.
+Perhaps benefitting the most from this trend are technology-related stocks helping to digitise the workforce, and they may continue to outperform for longer, adds Paul Parascandalo, multi-asset fund manager at Aviva Investors.
 While Zoom has been the poster child among software companies that connect employees remotely, others such as Microsoft have also shone.
-The company’s CEO Nadella, for example, announced in an October 2020 earnings call that usage on its Teams platform increased by more than 50 percent in the prior six months, totalling 115 million daily active users.4
+The company’s CEO Nadella, for example, announced in an October earnings call that usage on its Teams platform increased by more than 50 percent in the prior six months, totalling 115 million daily active users.19

 The state of play